OmAr-Kader/caco_cooking/README.md

 # Coco Cooking Demo

 Caco Cooking is a food delivery application that connects restaurants with clients.
-It is developed using Flutter, a cross-platform framework that allows you to build native apps for Android and iOS from a single codebase.
+It is developed in Flutter, a cross-platform framework that allows you to build native apps for Android and iOS from a single codebase.
 Caco Cooking uses Firebase as the backend service, Retrofit as the REST API client, and GetX and Provider as the state management, dependency injection, and route management solutions.

 ## Features